About St. Paul's Westfield

 The current building was constructed in 1952 with additional buildings added in 1960, including the chapel, 15 additional classrooms, a lounge, choir room, offices, cloister and garth.

 Under the current rector, the Reverend Dr. Duncan Johnston, the Sunday school and youth programs are active and vital ministries.

 Church services are extensive at St. Paul’s with the Eucharist celebrated at least three days a week also with a healing service on Thursdays.
 Holy days are celebrated as well.
 Morning Prayer is said Monday through Friday.

 Music has been an integral part of the history of St. Paul’s including a choir of men and boys which existed for nearly a century.
 From the 1980’s on, the choir has consisted of men and women supplemented by professional singers.
-And since the 1960’s, an annual concert is given, often with orchestral accompaniment by members of the New Jersey Symphony.
-Under organist/choirmaster Charles Banks, five additional choirs have been created and perform on special occasions and feast days.

 The creation of St. Paul’s Day School in the 1950’s has been an important feature of the parish.
 The day school currently serves over 240 students.